animate-object/gold/README.md

 - foundation: decouple current turn from next spot in tableau
   - e.g., replacement card should increment turn but not break placement rules
 - foundation: base cost, card cost rules, and draft cost rules
+- foundation: resources and card costs
+  - done when:
+    - playing card draws resources from pool
+    - we can detect when you can't buy a card
+- foundation: resource exchange
+- mechanic: cards that change draft cost
+- ui: rule description for cost
+- ui: rule description for draft-cost